vasilakisfil/Introspected-REST/README.md

 }
 ```

-Again, Hydra's-specific content, like operations, can become dereferencable thus
+Again, **Hydra's-specific content, like operations, can become dereferencable thus
-making response's load much smaller, although this is not a requiremend as in
+making response's load much smaller**, although this is not a requiremend as in
 Introspected REST.

 Although we support initiatives that allow API designers to serve metadata on the side,